 That said, some people want more story than action, and Hell's Wind does suffer a little in this aspect.
 While the characters are relateable they are still simple characters at heart, and some might not like how Jun goes from a tough woman to an weak one the moment she's captured by Hell's Wind again near the end.
 Also, Miss Keiko is developed the least and is there simply to be the damsel in distress.
 Finally, the end of this OVA shows off Slum King once more, and it's disappointing to know that there aren't anymore Violence Jack anime after this one, which leaves the obvious Jack/Slum King rematch exclusive to the manga.
 Sure, Jack does appear in the comedy OVA CB Chara Go Nagai World, which turns Nagai's characters into super-deformed versions and puts them in more comedic moments, but that's not a real Violence Jack anime in the end.

 Takuya Wada returns to the multipurpose chair he had in Evil Town, so everything works just as well as that last OVA did.
-Hell's Wind's main advantage, though, is having the best animation among the three OVAs; the characters are drawn in a very sleek fashion, there's barely any moments of using limited animation, and though the violence isn't quite as explicitly gruesome as it is in Evil Town it still looks much better.
+Hell's Wind's main advantage, though, is having the best animation among the three OVAs, as the characters are drawn in a very sleek fashion, there's barely any moments of using limited animation, and though the violence isn't quite as explicitly gruesome as it is in Evil Town it still looks much better.
 The music is also better, fitting the more Mad Max-esque style this story has in general.
-Jack himself is now voiced by Unshou Ishizuka, a.k.a.
-Jet Black in Cowboy Bebop, Mr. Satan/Hercule in Dragon Ball Z Kai, Guld in Macross Plus, and, interestingly enough, the narrator from Harlem Bomber.
+Jack himself is now voiced by Unshou Ishizuka (Jet Black in Cowboy Bebop, Mr. Satan/Hercule in Dragon Ball Z Kai), who, interestingly enough, was the narrator for Harlem Bomber.
 In another interesting casting choice, Dante is voiced by Kiyoshi Kobayashi, Jack's seiyuu in Evil Town, which results in a neat battle between Jack seiyuus whenever Jack and Dante meet.
 Having heard all three Jack voices now I'll have to say that I think Ishizuka is the best; Tessho Genda had the gruffness but barely talked, and though Kobayashi's performance was great it was missing that animalistic style that Jack exudes, which Ishizuka is able to bring out.
 Saburo is voiced by Kappei Yamaguchi, who actually doesn't sound quite as nasally as his characters usually sound, and that's nice to see from the man at times.
-Finally, Jun is voiced by Run Sasaki, whose only major roles in the past have been Vanessa Laird in Macross, Kant Kestner in Brain Powered, and Alfin in the Crusher Joe animes.
+Finally, Jun is voiced by Run Sasaki, whose only major roles in the past have been Vanessa Laird in Macross, Kant Kestner in Brain Powered, and Alfin in the Crusher Joe anime.
 Still, Sasaki does a very good job with Jun, showing off a strong and weak side that are both believable.
 After hearing a little bit of Evil Town's English dub, I'm not expecting much out of Hell's Wind's dub.

 Honestly, I'd love to see these OVAs get licensed rescued one day, but the chances of that happening are extremely slim.
 The explicit content of Evil Town would probably require an adult label to properly release it, but the other two wouldn't be out of place in the catalog of a company like Discotek, who has released the Fist of the North Star movie with most of the extreme gore left intact, not to mention the multitude of crazy live-action gore-fests they've done before.
 If anything, I'd put my money down on Discotek but if it never happens I will say that if Violence Jack interests you then these three OVAs are definitely worth hunting down and checking out.
 Harlem Bomber does suffer the most, but Evil Town and Hell's Wind easily make up for it, and even today there isn't much out there that is as crazy and brutally insane as Violence Jack.
 I mean, the man can throw a helicopter as if it was a javelin...
 That's awesome!